 In ICOS, at this stage, N_2O is not a required but a recommended parameter for continuous gas measurement (see Table 2).
 Several different N_2O high precision analyzers were tested at the ATC (Lebegue et al, 2016).
-Based on the results discussed at the ICOS MSA in June 2015 at Empa the following instrumentation recommendation can be made.
+Based on the results discussed at the ICOS MSA in June 2015 at Empa and in March 2017 in Lund, the following instrumentation recommendation can be made.
 This recommendation takes into account both absolute performance but also robustness, ease of operation etc.

-The LGR-CO/N $2$ O EP model from Los Gatos meets the specifications with an appropriate calibration strategy.
-Indeed, a dedicated short-term working standard must be measured at least every 11 or 13 hours to correct for instrument short-term drift/instability.
+The LGR-CO/N2O EP model from Los Gatos and the Picarro G5310 meet the specifications with an appropriate calibration strategy.
+Indeed, a dedicated short-term working standard must be measured at least every 10 hours to correct for instrument short-term variability.
 Unlike the target gas which is used for data quality control purpose (cf. 4.1), the short-term working standard is used for data correction (specific post processing on the ICOS server).
 Such correction implies a dedicated tank (short-term working standard) in addition to the calibration and target tanks.
 This additional tank must fulfill the ICOS requirements for equipment (cf. 4.1.2).
 Like for the short-term target gas (cf. 4.1.1), the mole fraction of the short-term working standard should be close to the average value expected or measured on site (cf. Table 12).
-Moreover, particular attention has to be paid to the characterization of the temperature dependence and the drift of the instrument sensitivity.
-As the LGR-CO/N $2$ O EP already qualifies for CO, the ATC has already developed the corresponding data processing chain and is able to process N2O data from this instrument.
+Particular attention has to be paid to the characterization of the temperature dependence and the drift of the instrument sensitivity.
+Moreover, given the accuracy of ATC determination of the N2O water vapor correction in regard to the demanding ICOS compatibility goal (0.1 ppb) and its variability over time, it is highly recommended to dry the air upstream both analyzers.
+As the LGR-CO/N2O EP and Picarro G5310 already qualify for CO, the ATC has already developed the corresponding data processing chain and is able to process N2O data from this instrument.

-Laboratory tests identified other N20 instruments that meet the specifications but the proof of suitability for long-term operation in the field is still sparse for these instruments.
+Laboratory tests identified other N2O instruments that meet the specifications but the proof of suitability for long-term operation in the field is still sparse for these instruments.
 ICOS operators are invited to perform long-term implementations and to share their experience during future MSAs.